-True o r False 19.
-The Alcoholic Beverage Code defines a minor as a person under the age of 21 20.
-Municipal courts have jurisdiction over all fine-only offenses in the Alcoholic Beverage Code regardless of how many prior convictions.
-21. If a minor age 17 is charged with a subsequent Alcoholic Beverage Code offense after two prior convictions, the potential penalty for third and subsequent offenses may include confinement in jail 22.
-Judges may, but do not have to, require minors convicted of the offense of minor consuming alcohol to perform a certain number of community service hours upon conviction 23.
-Courts must require minors convicted for the first time of any Alcoholic Beverage Code offense to complete either an awareness or education program 24.
-The court must approve all alcohol awareness programs 25.
-The court may require parents to attend the alcohol awareness program with their child.
-26. Minors must complete the alcohol awareness program within 120 days from the date of conviction 27.
-The court does not have any authority to grant an extension of time if the minor fails to complete the alcohol awareness program 28.
-Clerks should notify the Department of Public Safety of an order of driver's license suspension immediately upon conviction of a minor of an Alcoholic Beverage Code offense because the suspension is effective on the 11th day after the judgment of conviction 29.
-If a minor fails to complete an alcohol awareness program, the law requires a court to order the Department of Public Safety to suspend the minor's driver's license for a period of time not to exceed six months 30.
-Courts do not have to require minors convicted of the offense of driving under the influence of alcohol to perform community service
+True or False 21.
+The Alcoholic Beverage Code defines a minor as a person under the age of 21 22.
+Municipal courts have jurisdiction over all fine-only offenses in the Alcoholic Beverage Code regardless of how many prior convictions 23.
+If a minor age 17 is charged with a subsequent Alcoholic Beverage Code offense after two prior convictions, the potential penalty for third and subsequent offenses may include confinement in jail 24.
+Judges may, but do not have to, require minors convicted of the offense of minor consuming alcohol to perform a certain number of community service hours upon conviction 25.
+Courts must require minors convicted for the first time of any Alcoholic Beverage Code offense to complete either an awareness or education program 26.
+The court must approve all alcohol awareness programs.
+27. The court may require parents to attend the alcohol awareness program with their child.
+28. Minors must complete the alcohol awareness program within 120 days from the date of conviction 29.
+The court does not have any authority to grant an extension of time if the minor fails to complete the alcohol awareness program 30.
+Clerks should notify the Department of Public Safety of an order of driver's license suspension immediately upon conviction of a minor of an Alcoholic Beverage Code offense because the suspension is effective on the 11th day after the judgment of conviction 31.
+If a minor fails to complete an alcohol awareness program, the law requires a court to order the Department of Public Safety to suspend the minor's driver's license for a period of time not to exceed six months

-31. The court must order the Department of Public Safety to suspend the driver's license of defendants convicted of the offense of driving under the influence of alcohol 32.
-Fine-only offenses under the Alcoholic Beverage Code that are dismissed upon completion of deferred disposition may be used to enhance subsequent charges under the Alcoholic Beverage Code 33.
-Minors charged with an Alcoholic Beverage Code offense are eligible for deferred disposition regardless of how many times they have been convicted of an Alcoholic Beverage Code offense 34.
+32. Courts do not have to require minors convicted of the offense of driving under the influence of alcohol to perform community service 33.
+The court must order the Department of Public Safety to suspend the driver's license of defendants convicted of the offense of driving under the influence of alcohol 34.
+Fine-only offenses under the Alcoholic Beverage Code that are dismissed upon completion of deferred disposition may be used to enhance subsequent charges under the Alcoholic Beverage Code 35.
+Minors charged with an Alcoholic Beverage Code offense are eligible for deferred disposition regardless of how many times they have been convicted of an Alcoholic Beverage Code offense 36.
 Minor defendants charged with an Alcoholic Beverage Code offense who are granted deferred disposition do not have to take either an awareness program or education program.
-35. Courts must require minor defendants charged with the offense of driving under the influence who are granted deferred disposition to complete a certain number of community service hours as a term of the deferral 36.
-Minors may petition a municipal court to expunge an Alcoholic Beverage Code conviction only if the minor has just one arrest upon reaching the age of 21 37.
+37. Courts must require minor defendants charged with the offense of driving under the influence who are granted deferred disposition to complete a certain number of community service hours as a term of the deferral.
+38. Minors may petition a municipal court to expunge an Alcoholic Beverage Code conviction only if the minor has just one Alcoholic Beverage Code conviction upon reaching the age of 21 39.
 When a court orders an expunction, the clerk must destroy or seal the paper records of the court